 You can reuse a landlocked fitting

 If you have to replace some piping but it’s tough to replace the fitting, it’s possible to ream out the old fitting and reuse it.
 This happens a lot.
 Let’s say there’s a tee coming out of the back of a cabinet with a broken pipe leading to it.
 Or the fitting is so buried up in the floor joists that you can’t get at it.
 Les just cuts off the pipe near the knuckle, then uses a Socket Saver to ream out the pipe to expose the inside of the fitting.
 Then he can cement a new pipe into the old fitting and reuse it.
 “It’s a lot simpler than ripping out cabinets or drywall or concrete to replace the fitting.”
-Find Socket Savers for $18 to $35.

 Deburr for leak-free connections

 Leftover burrs on the end of a pipe will create channels in the cement when you push the fitting onto the pipe—and then stay there like little canals.
-That’s when you’ll get leaks or flunk a pressure test.
+That’s when you will get leaks or flunk a pressure test.
 Les always scrapes away burrs with a utility knife before joining the pipes.

 Avoid callbacks—use straps